112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 We hope you enjoy reading it as much as we enjoyed restoring it.

-— Your friendly francophone dilettante publishers: R.J., N.M., G.S.
+— Your friendly francophone dilettante publishers: R.J., N.M.

 ## License